Metasequoia glyptostroboides

 Metasequoia glyptostroboides, the dawn redwood, is a fast-growing, endangered deciduous conifer.
 It is the sole living species of the genus Metasequoia, one of three genera in the subfamily Sequoioideae of the family Cupressaceae.
-It now survives only in wet lower slopes and montane river and stream valleys in the border region of Hubei and Hunan provinces and Chongqing municipality in south-central China, notably in Lichuan county in Hubei.
+It now survives in the wild only in wet lower slopes and montane river and stream valleys in the border region of Hubei and Hunan provinces and Chongqing municipality in south-central China, notably in Lichuan county in Hubei.
 Although the shortest of the redwoods, it can grow to 167 ft in height.